BujarMuharemi/game-jam-5/README.md

 	- enemies shouldn't spawn too close to the player
 	- create 5 round and count playtime

+- round generator should use time left and current round number as variable to calculate rates 1h
 - make gun move also when player is moving, but mouse is not 30min

 - level layout needs to be changed